SHIPPENSBURG -- There was nothing left to give, and yet for one last jump Jared Allison tried to muster something anyway.

 Already, the Dallastown senior had set a new personal record during the boys' Class AAA pole vault Saturday at the PIAA Track and Field Championships.

 By the time Allison lined up for his third and final attempt at 16 feet, 6 inches -- a height he had never previously attempted in competition -- his legs were leaden and his arms weak.
+He had barely leapt off the ground before his vault stalled.

 Allison landed feet-first in the vaulting pit, a smile already on his face.
 He waved to his family and friends in the stands at Seth Grove Stadium.